CaRe-BN: Precise Moving Statistics for Stabilizing Spiking Neural Networks in Reinforcement Learning: Methodology

 The proposed Confidence-adaptive and Re-calibration Batch Normalization (CaRe-BN) integrates two complementary mechanisms: the confidence-adaptive update in Section~\ref{Sec:Ca}, which provides an online estimation of batch normalization (BN) statistics, and the re-calibration procedure in Section~\ref{Sec:Re}, which corrects accumulated bias.
 The overall integration within an online RL framework is outlined in Algorithm~\ref{Algo:CARE}.

 It is important to note that the inference procedure of CaRe-BN remains identical to that of conventional BN.
-Consequently, the CaRe-BN layer is seamlessly fused into synaptic weights, introducing no additional inference overhead during deployment.
+At inference time, the CaRe-BN layer is seamlessly fused into synaptic weights, introducing no additional inference overhead during deployment.